ionicmobile/rack-activerecord-cac/README.md

-grape-activerecord
+rack-activerecord-cac

-This gem is modeled after sinatra-activerecord and it's main purpose is to make sure that AR database connections are released correctly.
+This gem's main purpose is to make sure that ActiveRecord database connections are released correctly for frameworks that don't manage DB connections themselves (like GrapeAPI).

 USAGE:

   Add the following line to your Gemfile and run bundle.

-     gem :grape-activerecord
+     gem :rack-activerecord-cac

-  In your Grape::API class you will want to include the following:

-     class YourGrapeAPP < Grape::API
-       include Grape::ActiveRecordExtension

-       # your route logic below
-     end

-Your application will now have the Grape #after filter setup to call ActiveRecord::clear_active_connections!

-The gem also provides some useful database rake tasks:

-  rake db:create_migration  # create an ActiveRecord migration rake db:migrate           # migrate the database (use version with VERSION=n) rake db:rollback          # roll back the migration (use steps with STEP=n) rake db:schema:dump       # dump schema into file rake db:schema:load       # load schema into database
+  Add the following line to your config.ru file

+    use Rack::ActiveRecordExtension

+  Be sure to not use lazy evaluations (Item.all (lazy) vs Item.all.to_a)